Home / Metros / Brunswick

 Looking at the 2008-2024 trajectory, Brunswick's overall index has stayed within 0.5 points, holding steady versus other U.S. metros.
 For the 2024 data year, goods are indexed at 96.3 and services at 87.3, meaning everyday spending in Brunswick is governed more by the services and rent mix than by retail goods prices.
 Readers comparing multiple destinations should always pair the RPP headline with local wage data and housing costs before drawing relocation conclusions.

-Brunswick category breakdown
+Brunswick cost breakdown

 Price Index Summary